Impeachment is over. But other efforts to reckon with Trump’s post-election chaos have just begun.

 Separately, two election technology companies are pursuing multibillion-dollar defamation suits against various Trump allies, alleging that they repeatedly told lies about the companies’ products in the weeks leading up to Jan.
 6.

-Dominion Voting Systems, one of the two companies, has filed twin $1.3 billion defamation suits against Giuliani and another lawyer, Sidney Powell, who together promoted false claims that the company’s voting machines were somehow manipulated to swing the election to Biden.
+Dominion Voting Systems, one of the two companies, has filed twin $1.3 billion defamation suits against Giuliani and another lawyer, Sidney Powell, who together promoted false claims that the company’s voting machines were manipulated to swing the election to Biden.

-Dominion lawyers have said they plan imminently to file similar action against Mike Lindell, a leading Trump supporter who is the chief executive of the company MyPillow, and the lawyers have sent letters warning of potential litigation to dozens of others, including the Trump campaign.
+Dominion Voting lawyers have said they plan imminently to file similar action against Mike Lindell, a leading Trump supporter who is the chief executive of the company MyPillow, and the lawyers have sent letters warning of potential litigation to dozens of others, including the Trump campaign.

-Lindell has said he would welcome a lawsuit that might result in discovery and allow him to press his allegations against Dominion.
+Lindell has said he would welcome a lawsuit that might result in discovery and allow him to press his allegations against Dominion Voting.

 Giuliani has accused the company of using the suit “to wipe out and censor the exercise of free speech” and has likewise said the lawsuit will give him an opportunity to litigate his assertions about the election.

-Dominion has claimed in court documents that Powell “evaded” service of its suit, forcing it to pursue her across state lines.
-In an email, her attorney Howard Kleinhendler called that claim “false,” indicating that she had been merely traveling frequently for work and was facing security threats but had not been avoiding the lawsuit.
+The company has claimed in court documents that Powell “evaded” service of its suit, forcing it to pursue her across state lines.
+In an email, her attorney Howard Kleinhendler called that claim “false,” indicating that she had been traveling frequently for work and was facing security threats but had not been avoiding the lawsuit.

 A second company, Smartmatic, which has said that during the November election it operated in only one U.S. county, a jurisdiction in California, has filed a $2.7 billion lawsuit against Fox News and several of its prominent commentators, as well Giuliani and Powell.
 Smartmatic argues that the commentators and lawyers used the network to propagate wild lies, including falsely claiming the company had been founded by Venezuelans close to former leader Hugo Chávez.